Coast Guard responds to oil spill near Corpus Christi, Texas

-Coast Guard Sector Corpus Christi pollution responders monitor the response to an oil spill in the La Quinta Channel in Corpus Christi Bay, Texas, Dec.
+Boom contains an oil spill in the La Quinta Channel in Corpus Christi Bay, Texas, Dec.
 25, 2022.
-Pollution responders estimated up to 3,800 gallons of light crude oil entered the water from a cracked pipeline near the Flint Hills Ingleside facility.
-(U.S. Coast Guard video by Petty Officer 2nd Class Stephen McConnell)
+Coast Guard Sector Corpus Christi pollution responders estimated up to 3,800 gallons of light crude oil entered the water from a cracked pipeline near the Flint Hills Ingleside facility.
+(U.S. Coast Guard photo by Petty Officer 2nd Class Stephen McConnell)

 |Date Taken: